jafarsidik/CodeIgniter-BootIgniter/README.md

 What is prepped?
 ============
-Url helper is autoloaded\n
+Url helper is autoloaded

-A very basic .htaccess file is included but set not to rewrite\n Two view files. head.php and footer.php.
-These include the bundle\n For js, css and images theres been added a folders in the root.
-Along with initial files\n
+A very basic .htaccess file is included but set not to rewrite

+Two view files. head.php and footer.php.
+These include the bundle

+For js, css and images theres been added a folders in the root.
+Along with initial files

 Setup
 ============
-Configure or remove .htaccess file.\n
+Configure or remove .htaccess file.

-Use the js, css, img in the root.\n
+Use the js, css, img in the root.

-Responsive Twitter bootstrap is default.\n
+Responsive Twitter bootstrap is default.

-Use /application/view/header|footer for html5boilerplate (see welcome controller\n
+Use /application/view/header|footer for html5boilerplate (see welcome controller

-For Phil Sturgeon's REST server functionality check https://github.com/philsturgeon/codeigniter-restserver, \n the files needed has been placed. \n
+For Phil Sturgeon's REST server functionality check https://github.com/philsturgeon/codeigniter-restserver,

+the files needed has been placed.